-Currently Seeking Law Clerks and Undergraduate Interns for Fall Semester
+Currently Seeking Law Clerks and Undergraduate Interns for Spring 2018

-*Please note that we are no longer accepting summer applications.
+*Please note that we are no longer accepting applications for the fall.

 This internship is unpaid.
 However, students may qualify for academic credit.

 This description is specifically for our Washington, DC office.
 If you would like to volunteer with one of our pro bono projects, please contact them directly.

 Law students and undergraduate interns must show a demonstrated commitment to public interest law and interest in immigration and refugee issues.
 Interns must demonstrate respect and compassion for individuals from diverse backgrounds.
 Proficiency in Spanish or other foreign languages is helpful, but not required.

 Spring and fall semester applicants must be available at least two full days a week.
 Summer applicants must be available five days a week.
 All internships are a minimum of ten weeks long.

 There is no deadline to apply.
 Applications are accepted until positions are filled.